exonum/exonum-doc/src/architecture/transactions.md

 !!! note "Example"
     In the [cryptocurrency](https://github.com/exonum/cryptocurrency)) service
-    a `TransactionSend` also checks if the sender is not same as the receiver.
+    a `TransactionSend` also checks if the sender is not the same as the receiver.

 ### Execute